 Part I of African American History (HI 311) traces the experience of black America from slavery to the end of the 1800s.
 This course continues that journey through the 20th century.
 It begins with the economic, political, and social conditions faced by African Americans at the turn-of-the-century and then assesses the various, and often competing strategies employed by African Americans to survive and flourish in a racist America.
-Prerequisite: Sophomore status literature.
-This course is aimed at giving students the opportunity to develop an understanding of how humankind has used those areas of self-expression sometimes referred to as the fine arts.
-The course is in no way intended to make the student an expert in any one area but rather is to serve as a sampler to the expressions, allowing the student to become more aware, more open-minded, and more sensitive in the areas mentioned.
+Prerequisite: Sophomore status expert in any one area but rather is to serve as a sampler to the expressions, allowing the student to become more aware, more open-minded, and more sensitive in the areas mentioned.
 This course is also intended to allow students to begin to develop an aesthetic awareness and some skills in artistic discrimination.
 The end result of this course would be an individual who has a better understanding of society and of oneself.